How To Lose Weight Safely

 The diets you should avoid are the short term rapid weight loss schemes.
 Most of these diets diets are based on calorie deprivation, which may help you lose weight, but it's certainly not a safe way to go.

-Eating too few calories triggers a number of physiological reactions that result in muscle loss.
-So a lot of the weight you lose from low calorie dieting is water, muscle, and some fat.
+Eating too few calories triggers a number of negative physiological reactions that result in muscle loss.
+So a lot of the weight you lose from low calorie dieting is water, muscle, and some fat. :-( Boooooo, that bites!

 Loss of muscle is to be avoided at all costs.
 It causes your metabolism to slow down.
-That’s a major reason why dieters never keep the weight off – 95% of them gain it all back.
+That’s a major reason why dieters never keep the weight off – 95% of desperate dieters typically gain it all back. :-(

-This leads us perfectly to the next tip on how to lose weight safely…
+This leads us perfectly to the next tip on how to lose fat and weight safely…

 2. Eat Balanced Meals